Redfin and Our Agents

 Redfin Agents use modern technology to reach more buyers and charge lower fees than traditional brokerages.
 Our agents are also customer advocates, accountable for delivering a result you're happy with and never pressuring you to make an easy sale.
 Customer reviews appear on every agent profile on our site, so you can choose the agent that's right for you.

 How can I learn more about Redfin Agents in my area?

 You can see Redfin Agents in your area by visiting our Real Estate Agents page and selecting your location.
 Click on any agent’s photo to see a profile that displays the agent's transaction history, customer reviews, and contact information.
 If you already know the name of an agent in your area, you can also search for her or him in any search box on our site.

 How do I contact a local Redfin Agent?

 You have several options.
 You can request a free, no-obligation consultation with a Redfin Agent via our website.
-You can also call 877-973-3346 between 8:00 am and 5:00 pm PST seven days a week, and a customer service agent will connect you with a local team.

 If you'd like to contact a specific agent, just call the agent's team number or click the "Ask a Question" button.
 Both are located on every agent's profile and on the listing pages of homes in their area.